Asperaen/nerve-center-demo/IMPLEMENTATION_SUMMARY.md

   - "Drag here" label below arrow
   - Drop zone highlights with blue border and background when dragging over
   - Description text changes to "Drop assumption here to apply it" during drag
+  - **Automatic Proposal Creation**: When "Vietnam Minimum Wage Hike" is moved from Suggested to Applied, a proposal with 2 AI-generated actions is automatically created
 - ✅ Toggle checkboxes on suggested assumptions (unchecked by default)
 - ✅ Real-time waterfall chart updates when suggested assumptions are checked
 - ✅ Suggested assumption impacts visualized as colored bars in waterfall chart (lower opacity for distinction)